-I used he Butterfly Basics stamp set to create my card for today.
+I used the Butterfly Basics stamp set from Stampin’ Up! to create my card for today.
 This card is going to a friend that is going through some changes in her life.

 My card design was inspired by Sketch and Stamp SB115.

 I started by stamping the fern leaf pattern in Wild Wasabi ink to a panel of Farmers Market DSP.
 I stamped the small butterfly images in Elegant Eggplant ink-one was stamped off first (notice it is a little lighter that the top butterfly.
 I then stamped the post mark image in Elegant Eggplant.
 Next, I stamped the larger butterfly also in Elegant Eggplant and fussy cut it with my Paper snips.
 I need to say here how wonderful those snips are, too!
 They do a beautiful job cutting the closest of areas!
 It was time to adhere the DSP to a panel of Wild Wasabi cardstock with multi-purpose Tombow glue.